jnkather/MSIfromHE/README.md

 - Color normalization toolbox (https://warwick.ac.uk/fac/sci/dcs/research/tia/software/sntoolbox/)
 - MatSurv (https://de.mathworks.com/matlabcentral/fileexchange/64582-matsurv)

-A more exhaustive documentation will be made available after acceptance.
+The codes are written in MATLAB and are thoroughly commented.
+For a more detailed description of the method, please refer to the manuscript which will be linked here after acceptance.

 ![](Ref.png)